 The installation bracket is where the physical installation is done.
 It contains a permanent RFID tag with the identity of the physical charging station.
-The installation bracket is available as single and double.

 The protection cover covers the installation in the installation bracket.
-The protection cover is an accessory that us used for a prepared installation without an attached charging unit.
+The protection cover is an accessory that is used for a prepared installation without an attached charging unit.

-3.3 PRODUCT VARIANTS
+2.3 PRODUCT VARIANTS

-The Entity Pro charging station (and separate charging unit) is available in several product variants.
+The GARO Entity Compact and GARO Entity Home charging station (and separate charging unit) is based on the GARO Entity Compact and is available in several product variants.